patelpb96/GizmoElementTracers/README.md

 This package relies on my [utilities/](https://bitbucket.org/awetzel/utilities) Python package for low-level utility functions.

-I develop this package using the latest version of the Anaconda Python package, which I update weekly.
+I develop this package using the latest version of the Anaconda Python environment, which I update weekly.
-I use python 3.5 and recommend that you do the same.
+I use Python 3.5 and recommend that you do the same.
-However, I try to maintain backward compatibility with python 2.7.
+However, I try to maintain backward compatibility with Python 2.7.

 # Licensing